On the occupation measure of evolution models with vanishing mutations: Related work on inhomogeneous models

 The quantity $\mCR(\co)$ has been widely used to study stochastic stability results for homogeneous evolution models.
-For instance, \cite[Theorem 1]{Ell00} shows that if a set $\mD\subseteq \mS$ is such that $\CR(\mD)<\CR(\mS\setminus \mD)$, then the set of stochastically stable states is contained in $\mD$.
-Also, for every state $z \notin \mD$, a bound of $O(\ve^{-\mCR(\co)})$ is established\footnote{In fact, this can be improved considering a modified version of the coradius.
-See \cite[Theorem 2]{Ell00}.} for the expected time to hit $\mD$ .
+For instance, \citep[Theorem 1]{Ell00} shows that if a set $\mD\subseteq \mS$ is such that $\CR(\mD)<\CR(\mS\setminus \mD)$, then the set of stochastically stable states is contained in $\mD$.
+Also, for every state $z \notin \mD$, a bound of $O(\ve^{-\mCR(\co)})$ is established for the expected time to hit $\mD$.
+In fact, this can be improved considering a modified version of the coradius (see \citep[Theorem 2]{Ell00}).